ToanLe147/dog-go-around/README.md

-# Dog Go Around — Pygame Edition
+# Dog Go Around — Pyglet Edition

-A simple top‑down racing prototype built with Pygame.
+A simple top‑down racing prototype built with Pyglet.
 It features smooth car controls, an oval track with checkpoints, a basic menu, and a lightweight HUD.

 ## Features